Myanmar’s junta must be part of Asean dialogue, says Indonesia’s former foreign minister

 “I find it incredulous and difficult to see how a solution to this problem can be found without the party concerned,” Dr Marty said.

-When ST foreign editor Bhagyashree Garekar, the session moderator, asked how Asean can convince the junta to show up if it were invited, Dr Marty said Asean must make clear to the generals that “if they don’t turn up, it won’t be cost-free”, as Asean will continue to “publicly and deliberately” engage leaders in the National Unity Government, as well as others in the resistance movement, in their absence.
+When ST foreign editor Bhagyashree Garekar, the session moderator, asked how Dr Marty could convince Myanmar that it’s useful to engage with Asean, he said Asean must make clear to the generals that “if they don’t turn up, it won’t be cost-free”, as Asean will continue to “publicly and deliberately” engage leaders in the National Unity Government, as well as others in the resistance movement, in their absence.

 Dr Marty, the author of Does Asean Matter?
 A View From Within, also said Asean leaders should not depend on just one special envoy.